krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * How can I use `let` and `context` to dry up my tests?
 * How can I use `$LOAD_PATH` to avoid using `require_relative`?
 * What's the difference between ruby's standard library, core library, and gems? - Germain Boue
-* How can I use the sessions hash in Sinatra?
 * When do I use test doubles?